-Only students satisfying all of the following requirements may apply:
+Only graduate students satisfying all of the following requirements may apply:

 - Students who will return to their home university after completing their study or research at UTokyo.

 - Students who demonstrate excellent academic performance.

 - Students who have a clear intention to study or research at UTokyo.

 - Students who have official proof of their required language proficiency and meet other conditions that may be set by individual Graduate Schools.
 (For more details, see Prerequisites for USTEP Type G Applicants and check other conditions.)